-6. Financial and Bank Statement: A certified financial statement indicating the applicant's ability to pay for expenses incurred as a student and an original/official bank statement no more than six months old at the time of registration must be submitted to the Graduate School in order to obtain the I-20 visa.
+Financial and Bank Statement: A certified financial statement indicating the applicant's ability to pay for expenses incurred as a student and an original/official bank statement no more than six months old at the time of registration must be submitted to the Graduate School in order to obtain the I-20 Visa.
 In certain cases, advance payment of tuition and fees may be required.

-7. Health Insurance and Medical Form:
+Health Insurance and Medical

-International applicants who are admitted to Winthrop University may purchase health insurance at extra cost.
+Form: Because all medical and dental treatment in the USA is private and very expensive, it is very important that everyone has insurance.
+Winthrop University requires all international students, and their dependents, to maintain health insurance.
+All major universities have a similar requirement.
+The Winthrop University Student Health Insurance Plan ("Health Plan") insures the student against major expenses accompanying an accident, illness or hospitalization.
 Information regarding purchasing insurance is available from Health Services and the International Center during the International Student Orientation.
 All international students are required to submit a medical form, with complete immunization records, to Health Services prior to registering for classes.